What is an IDR interval, and why is it sometimes “too large”?

-If you select a clip to trim it, you’ll notice some small yellow tick marks at the top of the clip (they look like part of the selection border).
-Those tick marks indicate where the IDR frames are.
+If you select a clip to trim it, you’ll notice some small yellow tick marks at the top of the clip.
+They look like part of the selection border.
+Those tick marks show where the IDR frames are.

 What exactly is an IDR frame?

 H.264 is one of the most common encodings currently used for video, especially on mobile devices.
 Usually H.264 video is stored inside an .mp4, .mov or .3gp container.
 You may also see it referred to as AVC or MPEG-4 AVC.